jonathan-s/django-sockpuppet/docs/setup-django.md

 # Setup

-Sockpuppet is ultimately a port of rails' library StimulusReflex and thus also relies on [Stimulus](https://stimulusjs.org/), an excellent library from the creators of Rails.
-But nonetheless completely independent from Rails.
+Sockpuppet is ultimately a port of Rails' library StimulusReflex and thus also relies on [Stimulus](https://stimulusjs.org/), an excellent library from the creators of Rails (though it has no dependency on Rails and can be used entirely by itself).

 You can easily install Sockpuppet to new and existing Django projects.